lab11/gatd/streamer/README.md

 This streamer uses socket.io to funnel data from the server to a browser.
 This is the best approach if the client is a webpage.

+    host: inductor.eecs.umich.edu:8080
+    namespace: /stream

+### Socket.io Version 2

+This also uses socket.io, but the server is written in python and it supports "streaming from the past".
+Basically instead of just streaming from when the client connects and into the future, this server can stream data from a point in the past.
+To do this, add the `time` key to the query with the value as the number of milliseconds in the past to stream from.

+This example will start 5 minutes in the past:

+    sockio.emit('query', {'profile_id': MY_PROFILE,
+	                      'time': 300000});

+    host: inductor.eecs.umich.edu:8082
+    namespace: /stream

 ### TCP

 For a more basic interface, a client can simply create a TCP connection